Dmytro1978/manan/_notes/Working with Avro Files.md

-# How to Work With Avro Files
+# Working with Avro Files in Hadoop and Amazon Athena

+## Introduction
 This short article describes how to transfer data from Oracle database to S3 using Apache Sqoop utility.
-The data will be stored in Avro data format.
+The data in S3 will be stored in Avro data format.

+### Apache Sqoop
+_Apache Sqoop_ is a command-line interface application for transferring data between relational databases and Hadoop.
+Sqoop allows easy import and export of data from structured data stores such as relational databases, enterprise data warehouses, and NoSQL systems.
+Using Sqoop, you can provision the data from external system on to HDFS, and populate tables in Hive and HBase.
+Sqoop integrates with Oozie, allowing you to schedule and automate import and export tasks.
+Sqoop uses a connector-based architecture which supports plugins that provide connectivity to new external systems.

+### Apache Avro
+_Avro_ is a row-based storage format for Hadoop which is widely used as a serialization platform.
+Avro stores the data definition (schema) in JSON format making it easy to read and interpret by any program.
+The data itself is stored in binary format making it compact and efficient.
+A key feature of Avro is robust support for data schemas that change over time - schema evolution.
+Avro handles schema changes like missing fields, added fields and changed fields; as a result, old programs can read new data and new programs can read old data.
+This format is the ideal candidate for storing data in a data lake landing zone, because:
+1. Data from the landing zone is usually read as a whole for further processing by downstream systems (the row-based format is more efficient in this case);
+2. Downstream systems can easily retrieve table schemas from files (there is no need to store the schemas separately in an external meta store);
+3. Avro data format successfully handles line breaks (\n) and other non-printable characters in data (for example, a string field can contain formatted JSON or XML file);
+4. Any source schema change is easily handled (schema evolution).

+### Environment
 The data transfer was done using the following technologies:

 * Apache Sqoop 1.4.7